-Back at Northwich it was time to do a shop.
+Back at Northwich, it was time to do a shop.
 Headed for the stern for my shoes when I heard this strange squeaking noise, like a door hinge in the need of some oil.
 Mentioned it to Ian who at first was totally unperturbed, but not for long 'cos he realised that the squeak was actually a low oil alarm!
-So engine cover off and a horrible discovery made.
+So engine covers off and a horrible discovery made.
 Nearly all the oil was now on the engine bay floor!
 Estimated at least 4-5 litres and the engine holds around 7 litres.
 Rummaging around he found the problem.
-The Low pressure switch and oil transmitter oil gauge had worked its way loose.
+The Low-pressure switch and oil transmitter oil gauge had worked its way loose.
 No doubt the engine vibrations, especially as we had upped the revs on the way back to Northwich, had taken its toll.
-Only way round it was to remove pressure gauge and tighten the pressure switch.
+The only way around it was to remove pressure gauge and tighten the pressure switch.
 Whilst removing the gauge one of the nuts disappeared in the oily gunk below.
 Could he find it?
 Not a hope so out from his man cupboard, a box containing hundreds of nuts and bolts.
 Always wondered why he needed so much stuff, now I know why!
-Anyway nut found but another discovery made.
+Anyway, nut found but another discovery made.
 No PTFE tape!
 Trip to the indoor market and came back a £1 lighter but tape in hand and at least the job could be finished.
 Thankfully, also in his man cupboard, 5 litres of oil.
 So once the oil was replaced in the engine, the dip stick read just under 3/4 full.
 He worried that we may have damaged the bearings and seized the engine.
 We had all our fingers crossed as he turned the key.
-Sigh of relief as she started and sounded as sweet as you like.
-Preston Brook and Midland Chandlers is a must now, to top up the oil and keep another 5 litres as spare, just in case!
+A sigh of relief as she started and sounded as sweet as you like.
+Preston Brook and Midland Chandlers are a must now, to top up the oil and keep another 5 litres as spare, just in case!

 |Pressure Switch and gauge|